keonlee9420/Comprehensive-Transformer-TTS/README.md

 - For vocoder, **HiFi-GAN** and **MelGAN** are supported.

 ### Updates Log
+- Mar.05, 2022 (v0.2.1): Fix and update codebase & pre-trained models with demo samples
+  1. Fix variance adaptor to make it work with all combinations of building block and variance type/level
+  2. Update pre-trained models with demo samples of LJSpeech and VCTK under "transformer_fs2" building block and "cwt" pitch conditioning
+  3. Share the result of ablation studies of comparing "transformer" vs. "transformer_fs2" paired among three types of pitch conditioning ("frame", "ph", and "cwt")
 - Feb.18, 2022 (v0.2.0): Update data preprocessor and variance adaptor & losses following [keonlee9420's DiffSinger](https://github.com/keonlee9420/DiffSinger) / Add various prosody modeling methods
   1. Prepare two different types of data pipeline in preprocessor to maximize unsupervised/supervised duration modelings
   2. Adopt wavelet for pitch modeling & loss